Combinations/site/content/books/_index.md

 ---
-title: "Posts"
+title: "Books"
 date: 2018-02-13T12:21:57-05:00

 ---

-Welcome to the blog section!
-This page uses the default `list.html` template.
-Write anything you like here.
-You can set this text with your `_index.md` in the `/content/posts/` folder.
+Welcome to the books section!
+Below is a list of books that I've read/want to read.
+The 'R' next to a link indicates that I'm reading/read the book.
+I don't finish all the books that I start.